Skip to main content

 Checkpoint (Optional)

-If you have chose to use the UI screen approach, check that:
+If you have chosen to use the UI screen approach, check that:

-• You can see the UI text on the top right corner of your game.
+• You can see the UI text in the top right corner of your game.

 We have provided 3 evidence items in the crime scene.
 Let’s implement these so players can interact with them.